• Skip to primary navigation

 • Baking powder: Use fresh aluminum-free baking powder.

-• Salt: A pinch of salt is necessary to enhance the flavors of the cake.
+• Salt: A pinch is necessary to enhance the cake's flavors.

 • Granny Smith apples,